thephpleague/omnipay-sagepay/README.md

 This package implements Sage Pay support for Omnipay.
 This version supports PHP ^5.6 and PHP ^7.

-This is the `master` branch of Omnipay, handling Omnipay version `3.x`.
+> [!WARNING]
-For the `2.x` branch, please visit https://github.com/thephpleague/omnipay-sagepay/tree/2.x
+> This is the `3.x` branch of Omnipay Sage Pay, it probably won't be actively maintained.
+This `3.x` branch is kept to support Sage Pay protocol 3.00.
+For the latest stable version supporting Sage Pay/Opayo protocol 4.00; compatible with PHP ^7.3 and PHP ^8, please use the `master` branch.

 Table of Contents
 =================